50 Years of Honoring Life Through Donation

 Gift of Life Foundation

-The Gift of Life Foundation is nearly as old as Gift of Life Michigan and has been a constant partner every step of the way.
+The Gift of Life Foundation was created soon after Gift of Life Michigan, and was a constant partner every step of the way.
+In 2023, the Foundation merged into Gift of Life and became part of the Communications Division.

-Formed in 1972 to support Gift of Life’s mission, the Foundation is a non-profit that provides financial assistance to transplant recipients and their families, grants to spark innovations and research to improve technology in the transplantation field, and funding for public and professional education, community outreach and more.
+Formed in 1972 to support Gift of Life’s mission, the Foundation was a separate non-profit that provided financial assistance to transplant recipients and their families, grants to spark innovations and research to improve technology in the transplantation field, and funding for public and professional education, community outreach and more.

-Through the generosity of contributors, the Foundation has awarded nearly $2 million over the past decade.
+Through the generosity of contributors, the Foundation awarded nearly $2 million in its last decade as an independent organization.
+Gift of Life Foundation logo

-- Offsets the cost of family transportation or hotel stays while patients recuperate
+• Offset the cost of family transportation or hotel stays while patients recuperated

-Most recently, the Gift of Life Foundation has provided money to: expand the “All of Us” youth outreach curriculum; create a permanent donor memorial wall at Ascension Borgess Hospital in Kalamazoo; and support the ongoing “Gift of Sight” campaign at Eversight, which provides financial assistance to patients who would not otherwise be able to afford cornea transplant surgery.
+Most recently, the Gift of Life Foundation provided money to: expand the “All of Us” youth outreach curriculum; create a permanent donor memorial wall at Ascension Borgess Hospital in Kalamazoo; and support the ongoing “Gift of Sight” campaign at Eversight, to provide financial assistance to patients who would not otherwise be able to afford cornea transplant surgery.

-The Gift of Life Foundation and Gift of Life Michigan work together to honor life through donation and to bring about a day when organ and tissue donation is the cultural norm for all residents in Michigan.
+Through the help of financial contributions from supporters, Gift of Life Michigan works to bring about a day when organ and tissue donation is the cultural norm for all residents in Michigan.

-For more information about getting involved or contributing, contact Susan Rink at [email protected] or 734.922.1350 or visit GOLM.org/Foundation.
+For more information about getting involved or contributing, contact Susan Rink at [email protected] or 734.922.1350 or visit golm.org/charitablegiving.

 Changing Times | Changing Lives